Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: 0-brane solution in the model

 That corresponds to following maximal value of the BCFT parameter

-The estimate may go a bit up or down depending on how much one trusts the level truncation approximation and the extrapolations, but it is obvious that the truncated solution is consistent for small $\lS$ and inconsistent for high $\lS$.
+The estimates may go a bit up or down depending on which invariants and parameters they are based on, but it is obvious that the truncated solution is consistent for small $\lS$ and inconsistent for high $\lS$.

 In order to cover the whole moduli space, the maximal value of $\lB$ would have to be at least $1/2$.
 Our branch of solutions is consistent approximately up to $\lB\approx 0.32$, so it clearly does not cover the whole moduli space.
 The value (\ref{k=2 lB}) corresponds approximately to $64\%$ of the moduli space\footnote{This number corresponds to the percentage of covering the range of $\theta$.
-If we extend the solution by \SU rotations and consider the actual volume of the \SU manifold, the on-shell part of the branch covers approximately $93\%$ of its volume.}, see figure \ref{fig:moduli} for graphical illustration.
+If we extend the solution by \SU rotations and consider the actual volume of the \SU manifold, the on-shell part of the branch covers approximately $93\%$ of volume of the 3-sphere.}, see figure \ref{fig:moduli} for graphical illustration.

 Before we move on, let us return to figure \ref{fig:k=2 lambda}, which also includes a dashed black line which is based on the results from complex marginal deformations from the next subsection.
 There, we compute solutions with imaginary $\lS$ and we determine the relation between imaginary marginal parameters.
-To compare it with the results from the this subsection, we fitted the relation for imaginary parameters with a polynomial and evaluated it for real $\lS$.
+To compare it with the results from the this subsection, the relation for imaginary parameters is fitted with a polynomial and evaluated it for real $\lS$.
 The presented curve is based on a 5-parametric fit of the invariant $E_{1/2,-1/2}$.
 It agrees well with the other curves up to $\lS^\ast$, which is a nice consistency check of our approach.
 The branch in the imaginary direction does not seem to go off-shell, so the results are, in principle, meaningful even above $\lS^\ast$.
 However, the transfer from imaginary to real parameter is sensitive to higher order terms in the fit, so the results are not reliable for much higher $\lS$ either.
-For $\lS>\lS^\ast$, the dashed curve is closest to the results from $J_{+-}$, which is somewhat surprising because this invariant has the lowest precision of the three invariants, but it may be just a coincidence.
+For $\lS>\lS^\ast$, the dashed curve is closest to the results from $J_{+-}$, which is somewhat surprising because this invariant has the lowest precision of the three invariants, but that can be just a coincidence.

 \FloatBarrier